2602saurabh/Lending_Club_Case_Study/README.md

 ## Conclusions
 There were 39,717 records in the dataset.
 All of them had unique / different id and member id.
 Out of these 5,627 were charged off records which were used for further analysis.
 There were 111 variables to start with which I reduced to 45 by first removing columns/variables which had missing values for all records and then removing those which had same value for all records.
 Thus we were left with 5,627 records and 45 columns.
 ### For charged off accounts
-- Majority of loans were from 3,000 to 20,000 and there were some outliers (approx. 200 out of 5,627) who had loan amount over 32,000
+- Majority of loans were from 3,000 to 20,000 and there were some outliers (approx. 200 out of 5,627) who had loan amount over 32,000.
-- Majority of loans were from 3,000 to 20,000 and there were some outliers (approx. 200 out of 5,627) who had loan amount over 32,000
+- The most frequent purposes for taking loan were Debt consolidation, credit card, small business, and other which accounted for approx. 80% of all.
 - People with 10+ years are the single largest group, and along with low experienced (<1, 1, 2 and 3 years) make up for approx. 65% of charged off accounts.
 - In grade E, F and G majority of the loans were given in a higher band (loan amount approx. 15-25k).
 There were lesser outliers because of this in these 2 bands.
 - In grades A, B, C and D majority had lower loan amounts (5k -15k) but had lot of outliers (loan amount above 30k).